 What Are Common Injuries From Albuquerque Motorcycle Accidents?

 Whether you’re involved in a minor accident or something as serious as a truck accident in Albuquerque, it’s no surprise that many car accidents result in the injury of either one or both of the parties involved, and can be either minor or catastrophic injuries.
 Yet some of the most common injuries resulting from motorcycle accidents are usually:

 - Spinal cord injuries

 In some motorcycle accident cases, you may choose to pursue a personal injury lawsuit instead of or after filing an insurance claim.
 Personal injury claims may be appropriate in cases where your damages exceed policy limits, you suffer catastrophic injuries, or the insurance company acts in bad faith.
 However, you will need to file your claim before the statute of limitations passes.

 In New Mexico, you have three years from the date of your motorcycle accident to file a personal injury lawsuit.
 If you fail to file your complaint by this date, the court will likely dismiss your claim and prevent you from claiming the compensation you need to recover.

-While statutes of limitations may seem limiting, they provide several benefits to the legal system.
+While statutes of limitations may seem to limit you, they provide several benefits to the legal system.
 They prevent defendants from the threat of an unspecified lawsuit, and they ensure each side brings the freshest evidence and witness testimony to the courtroom.
-To ensure you meet your statute of limitations, contact an attorney at Ring Jimenez, P.C. as soon as possible following your accident.
+To ensure you meet your statute of limitations, contact an Albuquerque accident attorney at Ring Jimenez, P.C. as soon as possible following your accident.